 The annual goals we set for the Company are tied directly to the Company's annual operating plan and support our long-range plan.
 In setting our annual goals, in addition to our internal forecasts, we consider analysts' projections for our performance and the performance of our peers and broad economic and industry trends.
 We establish challenging targets that result in payouts at target levels only when Company performance warrants it.
-The Committee is responsible for reviewing and approving our annual Company goals, targets and levels of payout (e.g., threshold, target and maximum) and for reviewing and approving actual performance period.
+The Committee is responsible for reviewing and approving our annual Company goals, targets and levels of payout (e.g., threshold, target and maximum) and for reviewing and approving actual performance results at the end of the respective performance period.